 The following figure depicts the estimated time it will take to eradicate all water backlogs below RDP standard if current MIG funding allocations remains constant.
-RBIG and WSIG funding allocations fluctuate based on approved funding applications, and future projections have not been included in this review.
-These funding allocations will however be added as funding is confirmed.
+RBIG and WSIG funding allocations fluctuate based on approved funding applications, and future projections have been based on the current financial year's allocations.